 This week in the NYT the food section listed all the wonderful new restaurants opening in the Fall and Winter of this year.
 So many restaurants, so little time…

-- Canal Street Oysters – 380 Canal Street (West Broadway), 646-448-4032 – from the seasoned restaurateurs Anthony and Tom Martignetti, this raw bar / restaurant will be housed in a Beaux-Arts building with seating for 200, including 30 at the central limestone bar.
-Heading the kitchen will be Charlene Santiago, who was at the John Dory Oyster Bar and Reynard.
-The array of shellfish, raw and cooked, may include gooseneck barnacles, paella, and sandwiches like cod banh mi, along with beers galore and natural wines (seems like a requirement for new restaurants this year).
+- Canal Street Oysters – 380 Canal Street (West Broadway), 646-448-4032 – restaurateurs Anthony and Tom Martignetti, opened this raw bar housed in a Beaux-Arts building with seating for 200, including 30 at the central limestone bar.
+Heading the kitchen is Charlene Santiago, from the John Dory Oyster Bar and Reynard.
+The oysters were great (wine list small and not very interesting), space was casual and comfortable (see photo below), but not much else to eat (some crudo and fish taco’s).
+So stop by for oysters and plan dinner elsewhere.

 - 232 Bleecker – 232 Bleecker Street – located on Father Demo Square in the West Village.
 The executive chef will be Suzanne Cupps, who is leaving Untitled at the Whitney, where she was the first woman to be executive chef in a Danny Meyer restaurant.
 She will have a six-foot wood-burning oven facing a chef’s counter.
 An upstate farm owned by Dig Food Group, the restaurant’s owner, will supply fresh produce she will feature.